RomainClaret/mse.wem.project/front/README.md

 This project was create with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

 ## Install
-The first things do is to install all dependencies, you have to install first nodejs.
+First you have to install nodejs.

+After you have to install all dependencies.
 Run `npm install`

 ## Development server